codazoda/mapdown/README.md

     make

-## About
+## Notes

+- The main URL is always included (https://www.example.com) even if there is not an index.md file
+- Where index.md files exist the path without index is used (https://www.example.com/example-directory)

-Mapdown was created by Joel Dare on December 16, 2024.
+_Mapdown was created by Joel Dare on December 16, 2024._